cspwcspw/ESP32_Footswitches/README.md

 For us to get the same effect in software is easy.
-If we have a push button switch with no mechanical latching (e.g. a door bell switch or a mouse button), we will detect and respond to the two different transitions - __switchClosed__ and __switchOpened__.
+If we have a push button switch with no mechanical latching (e.g. a door bell switch or a mouse button), we will detect and respond to its two different transitions - __switchGotClosed__ and __switchGotOpened__, differently if we want latching or not.

-The software here is organized in three components: a class for managing an output line to the amp, and a class for handling an input (a switch, a mouse button, a touch controller, etc), and the main controller loop that instantiates the input and output objects and determines the cross-connects between inputs and outputs, and passes event messages between the components.
+The software here is organized in three components: a class for managing an output line to the amp, and a class for handling an input (a switch, a mouse button, a touch controller, etc), and the main loop that instantiates the input and output objects and determines the cross-connects between inputs and outputs, and passes event messages between the components.

-One design decision is where to locate this "latching" memory in our ESP32 software.
+One design decision is where to locate this "latching" functionality in our ESP32 software.
 It seems that it is the line that needs to latch (as opposed to a mechanical latching switch like a bedside lamp), so in this software latching is the responsibility of the output line driver component.

-## A six-switch pedalboard, version 1
+## A six-switch pedalboard

 I bought a handful of proximity touch sensor switches from Banggood, typically about $9 for 20 switches.